0501guptanitin/kinde-react-auth-starter/README.md

-# 🚀 Kinde Authentication Guide
+# 🚀 Kinde Authentication (React Only – Full Guide)

 This guide explains how to integrate **Kinde Authentication** in a **React (Vite + TypeScript)** application using **React Context API** and a custom hook — **no backend or APIs required**.